WHERE IS CONNER PRAIRIE LOCATED?

 In the event lightning strikes within 10 miles of Conner Prairie, we will temporarily suspend operations and ask all guests to return to their vehicles for their safety.
 Conner Prairie’s safety protocols require that we wait a minimum of 20 minutes between the last lightning strike and resumption of activities.
-When it is deemed safe to resume activities, Conner Prairie staff will notify guests in their cars that the event is reopening.
+When it is deemed safe to resume activities, Conner Prairie staff will notify guests in their cars and via social media channels that the event is reopening.

 If threatening weather is in the area, or if heavy rains soak the grounds before a particular night, Conner Prairie reserves the right to cancel an event due to inclement weather.
 If Conner Prairie cancels the event due to weather on your selected night, you will have the option to reschedule or apply the value of your tickets toward a future ticketed activity or a membership.
-You may check connerprairie.org and Conner Prairie’s Facebook and Instagram accounts at 4 p.m. to see our weather updates and cancellation postings.
-Tickets will not be refunded for events that are not canceled by Conner Prairie.
+You may check connerprairie.org and Conner Prairie’s social media accounts at 4 p.m. on the night of each event to see our weather updates and cancellation postings.
+All sales are final, no refunds will be issued.

 How can I purchase tickets to Headless Horseman?